Jurassic Park

 Jurassic Park premiered on June 9, 1993, at the Uptown Theater in Washington, D.C., and was released two days later throughout the United States.
-It was a blockbuster hit and went on to gross over $914 million worldwide in its original theatrical run, surpassing Spielberg's own E.T. the Extra-Terrestrial to become the highest-grossing film of all time until the release of Titanic (1997), surpassing it in early 1998.
+It was a blockbuster hit and went on to gross over $914 million worldwide in its original theatrical run, surpassing Spielberg's own E.T. the Extra-Terrestrial (1982) to become the highest-grossing film of all time until the release of Titanic (1997).
 The film received critical acclaim, with praise to its special effects, sound design, action sequences, John Williams's score, and Spielberg's direction.
-The film won 20 awards, including three Academy Awards for technical achievements in visual effects and sound design.
+Among its numerous accolades, the film won three Oscars (Best Sound Effects Editing, Best Sound, and Best Visual Effects) at the 66th Academy Awards.
 Following its 20th anniversary re-release in 2013, Jurassic Park became the oldest film in history to surpass $1 billion in ticket sales and the 17th overall.

-Since its release, many film critics and industry professionals have regarded Jurassic Park as one of the greatest summer blockbusters ever made.
+Since its release, many film critics and industry professionals have regarded Jurassic Park as one of the greatest films ever made.
 Its groundbreaking use of computer-generated imagery is widely seen as a turning point that shaped the visual effects techniques used in modern cinema.
-In 2018, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
+In 2018, the Library of Congress selected Jurassic Park for preservation in the United States National Film Registry as "culturally, historically, or aesthetically significant".
 The film spawned a multimedia franchise that includes six sequels, video games, theme park attractions, comic books, and various merchandise.